 Certain laws, such as the Endangered Species Act (16 U.S.C.
-Section 1536), the Fish and Wildlife Coordination Act (16 U.S.C.
-Section 661), and the National Historic Preservation Act (16 U.S.C.
-Section 470f), require consultation and coordination by DOE with other governmental entities including other Federal agencies, state and local agencies, and federally recognized American Indian governments.
+1536), the Fish and Wildlife Coordination Act (16 U.S.C.
+661), and the National Historic Preservation Act (16 U.S.C.
+470f), require consultation and coordination by DOE with other governmental entities, including other Federal agencies, state and local agencies, and federally recognized American Indian governments.
 These consultations must occur on a timely basis and are generally required before any land disturbance can begin.
 Most of these consultations are related to ecological resources, cultural resources, and American Indian rights.
-The ecological resource consultations relate to the potential for activities to disturb sensitive species or habitats.
+The ecological resource consultations generally pertain to the potential for activities to disturb sensitive species or habitats.
 Cultural resource consultations relate to the potential for disruption of important cultural resources and archaeological sites.
-American Indian consultations are concerned with the potential for disturbance of ancestral American Indian sites, the traditional practices of American Indians, and natural resources of importance to American Indians.
+American Indian consultations concern the potential for disturbance of ancestral American Indian sites, the traditional practices of American Indians, and natural resources of importance to American Indians.
+Correspondence related to consultations are presented in Appendix O.

-DOE has been in consultation with the appropriate Federal and State agencies and American Indian governments as required by other actions considered or taken at the West Valley Site in the past as identified below.
-However, for those specific actions associated with alternatives identified in this Draft EIS, the appropriate consultations are ongoing (see Appendix O).
-The status of those consultations initiated by the actions identified in this Revised Draft EIS will be reported in the Final EIS.
-The historical and expected consultations required under this EIS and the coordinating agencies, Indian governments, etc. are discussed below.
+DOE has been in consultation with the appropriate Federal and New York State agencies and American Indian governments as required by other actions considered or taken at WNYNSC in the past, as identified in Sections 5.6.1 through 5.6.3.
+The consultations required under this Decommissioning and/or Long-Term Stewardship EIS and with the coordinating agencies and American Indian governments are discussed in the following sections.